Sachsenhausen concentration camp: Museum

 After German reunification, the former camp was entrusted to a foundation that opened a museum on the site.
-So since 1993, the "Gedenkstätte und Museum Sachsenhausen" (Sachsenhausen Memorial and Museum) has been responsible for exhibitions and research on the camp's history on the grounds of the former Sachsenhausen Concentration Camp.
+So since 1993, the Sachsenhausen Memorial and Museum (Gedenkstätte und Museum Sachsenhausen) has been responsible for exhibitions and research on the camp's history on the grounds of the former Sachsenhausen concentration camp.
 The educational work of the institution focuses on the history of the Oranienburg concentration camp, various aspects of the history of the Sachsenhausen concentration camp, the Soviet special camp and the history of the memorial itself.

 The museum features artwork created by inmates and a 30 cm pile of gold teeth (extracted by the Nazis from the prisoners), scale models of the camp, pictures, documents and other artifacts illustrating life in the camp.
 The administrative buildings from which the entire German concentration camp network was run have been preserved and can also be seen.

 The part of the area that served as the barracks of the Schutzstaffel (SS) is now used by the University of Applied Sciences of the Brandenburg Police as a training center.

-As of 2015, the site of the Sachsenhausen camp, at 22, Strasse der Nationen in Oranienburg, is open to the public as a museum and a memorial.
+As of 2015, the site of the Sachsenhausen camp, Strasse der Nationen 22 in Oranienburg, is open to the public as a museum and a memorial.
 Several buildings and structures survive or have been reconstructed, including guard towers, the camp entrance, crematory ovens and the camp barracks.